 What are the apps on the first screen of your phone?

 Natalie: My phone is color coded, so the apps on each screen are put together by color.
 So all the blue apps are on the first screen on my phone.
 When you think about an app, what’s the first thing you think of?
 The color.

 What was the last thing you cooked for yourself at home?

 Natalie: It’s a bit of a favorite and from Bon Appétit.
 It’s a golden beetroot and ricotta pasta.
 You put a little bit of lemon juice, chopped herbs, toasted pistachio… although I used walnuts.
 Easy night time thing.
 Really delicious.

 Stan: Scrambled eggs before the flight.

 When did you move from New Zealand to California?

 Did you move to the states with the coffee shop in mind?

 Stan: No, we had the chance to move [to the US], so we did.
 I was finishing my time with flying—I was a flight attendant with New Zealand for nearly 15 years.
-The idea of the coffee shop came about after the first year we were here [in the states] and it took 2 years to pull it altogether.
+The idea of the coffee shop came about after the first year we were here [in the states] and it took 2 years to pull it all together.

 Natalie: Probably finding the right location.
 There are so many factors that go into any type of restaurant space.
 In L.A., you want to make sure there’s parking and on the morning side for traffic—especially for a coffee shop.
 Far enough away from competitors, but not too far away that no one will visit.
 It had to be the right size and have a bit of character.